kovatskristof/avatao/README.md

     $ export VAULT_ADDR='http://127.0.0.1:8200'

+You can check the Vault UI by hitting http://127.0.0.1:8200 to your browser.
+It will request you to pass your Root Token.
+With giving that, you can login to the Vault UI.

 The unseal key and root token are displayed below in case you want to seal/unseal the Vault or re-authenticate.